 Pediatric Eye Exams at Primary Vision Care

-Children have the great joy of seeing and experiencing so many things for the first time -- but their ability to take in all those sights can run into serious obstacles if their vision isn't up to par.
+Children have the great joy of seeing and experiencing so many things for the first time — but their ability to take in all those sights can run into serious obstacles if their vision isn’t up to par.
 Visual development proceeds at a rapid pace during the first years of life, but functional problems, refractive errors or eye diseases can greatly hinder this development.
-Fortunately, our team at Primary Vision Care offers pediatric exams from children ages 3 and up.
+We highly recommend having your children’s eyes examined prior to starting kindergarten.
+Fortunately, our team at Primary Vision Care offers pediatric exams from children ages 5 and up.

 Challenges to Children’s Vision

 No one is born seeing perfectly.
 Newborn infants have not yet learned how to coordinate their eyes with the vision center of the brain for proper image resolution.
 These skills must be learned.
 Once your child’s vision comes into focus, he can hone his sense of distance, balance, depth perception, and hand-to-eye coordination — all critical skills for a safe, healthy childhood.
 Unfortunately, a variety of problems can knock this development off track.
 These pediatric vision challenges include:

 - Strabismus – An improper eye alignment that blurs vision

 - Ptosis – A drooping of the eyelid that can interfere with eyesight